Jitterbit custom plugins¶

 Plugins are Jitterbit’s deprecated method of extending Harmony’s native capabilities.
-The recommended and supported way to extend the Harmony platform is by using the Harmony Connector SDK.
+The recommended and supported way to extend the Harmony platform is by using the Jitterbit Connector SDK.

-Using the Harmony Plugin SDKs, you can create and publish your own plugins for use with Private Agents.
+Using the Jitterbit Plugin SDKs, you can create and publish your own plugins for use with private agents.

 Important

 Custom plugin creation is deprecated.
-See Deprecation and Support in Plugins on Jitterbit’s Success Central.
+See Deprecation and support in Plugins at the Jitterbit documentation site.

-To create a custom plugin, Jitterbit provides libraries in Java or C++ that you can use to interface with Jitterbit Harmony.
+To create a custom plugin, Jitterbit provides libraries in Java or C++ that you can use to interface with Jitterbit iPaaS.

-The SDKs, in essence, provide incorporation of the plugin code that you write into a Cloud Studio activity or script, or a Design Studio script, source, target, or web service.
+The SDKs, in essence, provide incorporation of the plugin code that you write into a Jitterbit iPaaS activity or script.
 Using the SDKs lets you take advantage of classes that reduce the amount of code you are required to write.
 (You can use any computer language capable of generating executable files on the platform you are using, provided it meets these requirements.)

 Creating a plugin involves providing a list of input and output files and data elements.
 Using a plugin changes the data of the input files and its data elements into the output file and its data elements.